 What is a redundancy?

 Redundancy is defined by the law.
 It usually means that the needs of the employer for work of a particular type has ceased or diminished.
 Effectively, the employer does not need as many staff as it used to.

-This can be a time consuming and unsettling process for an employer.
+This can be a time consuming and unsettling process for an employer, as well as the workforce.
 Often an employer will offer staff a settlement agreement as an alternative to going through the redundancy procedure.